 Best and promising practices

 Strengths, weaknesses, opportunities and threats are identified by senior staff through the director’s leadership and guidance.
-Input from DDSN’s regional centers and the local DSN boards is integral to the process.
-Regular meetings are held with key regional center staff to remain abreast of activities and needs at each center.
+Input from DDSN’s regional centers and the local DSN boards and private qualified providers is integral to the process.
+Regular meetings are held with key regional center staff to remain informed of performance activities and needs at each center.
 These meetings provide input into various resource needs such as staffing, operating budget, permanent improvement needs and quality of consumer care.
-The local DSN boards provide input through several functional committees made up of leadership from the DSN boards, as well as key DDSN staff.
+DDSN's statewide network of community providers gives input through several functional committees made up of leadership from the DSN boards, private providers and key DDSN staff.
 The committees provide input and direction on numerous items ranging from contractual compliance to quality of services.
 Each Center and board conducts a facility assessment which outlines renovations, construction, or change in use of specific buildings in order to provide adequate and appropriate facilities to meet individual needs in a high quality setting.
-To determine services needed over a multi-year period, a review is done of current programs and services, the number of individuals served, underserved and unserved, and the new resources needed to meet the need.
+To determine services needed over a multi-year period, a review is done of current programs and services, the number of individuals served, underserved and waiting for services, and the new resources needed to meet the need.

-A new Consumer, Family and Advocate Advisory Committee is heavily involved in discussions about service delivery and provide input and suggestions for improvement.
+A Consumer, Family and Advocate Advisory Committee is heavily involved in discussions about service delivery and provides input and suggestions for improvement.
 This group is a representative sample of the service population and service need areas across the state.

 Cross-functional committees which include stakeholders are utilized in the development of agency-wide plans and strategies.
 When changes are being proposed which impact the way services are provided or funded, taskforces or special stakeholder groups are utilized to ensure that all levels of the organization are represented.
 A broad range of individuals serve on these taskforces in order to obtain a full understanding of the issues involved.